ToxicFrog/mo/README.md

 Internally, it is treated as a regular expression where each `[tag]` is a nongreedy match for one or more non-'/' characters.
 As with tags as command line options, tags in the pattern can end with '?', in which case they will be matched, but set only if the file does not already have that tag.
 To match a sequence of characters without placing them in a tag, use `[]`.
 There is currently no support for literal `[]` characters or more sophisticated regular expression patterns.

+Finally, it understands the tag `year` as a special read-only alias of `date` that only returns the year part.

 ## mo sort